Chris Spedding: Career

 Chris Spedding was born in Staveley, Derbyshire, but was raised in Sheffield and Birmingham by adoptive parents Muriel and Jack Spedding, and renamed Christopher John Spedding.

 Whilst still with the Battered Ornaments, which without the departing Pete Brown left Spedding as their frontman, he joined the Frank Ricotti Quartet, and played guitar on the album Our Point of View, released in July 1969.
 He was also invited to play on Jack Bruce's first and third solo albums, Songs for a Tailor (1969) and Harmony Row (1971).

-Spedding then recorded his own instrumental album, Songs Without Words (1970) for Harvest Records, which was only released in Japan.
+Spedding then recorded his own instrumental album, Songs Without Words (1970) for Harvest Records, which was released only in Japan.

-During this time, he was also playing jazz-fusion with Nucleus and recorded and toured with Mike Gibbs, featuring as lead soloist on the track “Five for England” on Gibbs’s Tanglewood '63 album.
+During this time, he was also playing jazz-fusion with Nucleus and recorded and toured with Mike Gibbs, featuring as lead soloist on the track "Five for England" on Gibbs's Tanglewood '63 album.
 He played guitar on the Pete Atkin/Clive James album Driving Through Mythical America.
 He was a session player on Harry Nilsson's breakthrough album, Nilsson Schmilsson, recorded in London.
-In 1970, he played on the original recording of Jesus Christ Superstar, and in 1971 he also played on "Pieces of Me" by Linda Hoyle and Coming from Reality by Sixto Rodriguez, who was later the subject of the 2012 documentary Searching for Sugar Man.
+In 1970, he played on the original recording of Jesus Christ Superstar, and in 1971 he also played on Pieces of Me by Linda Hoyle and Coming from Reality by Sixto Rodriguez, who was later the subject of the 2012 documentary Searching for Sugar Man.
 During 1972–74, Spedding played a central role in Sharks, initially with ex-Free bassist Andy Fraser.
 They recorded two albums and toured with Roxy Music.
 After that, he toured and recorded with John Cale.
 He also played with Roy Harper's occasional backing band Trigger, notably on 1975's HQ album.
-In 1972–76, he played in Mike Batt's novelty band The Wombles, and confirmed on the Marc Riley show on BBC Radio 6 Music that he performed on television in a Womble suit.
+In 1972–76, he played in Mike Batt's novelty band The Wombles taking part in their UK tour in full costume wielding his trademark Gibson Flying V.